|Host University Website:||Click to visit|

 Junior or Senior status at time of participation

 Minimum 3.0 GPA requirement

-Intermediate level of Spanish language
+Minimum of basic to intermediate level of Spanish language required

 Preferred for Hotel, Restaurant and Tourism Management students